hbiede/AoC-2020/README.md

 # AoC-2019
 [Advent of Code](https://adventofcode.com) Solutions for 2020 in TypeScript.
-This year, I have self-imposed a rule that I will be unit testing every day's submission, and, unless I am completely unable to do so, have every solution able to solve both parts in under a second on my 2017 MacBook Pro (15") (I failed at this requirement on Day 17...).
+This year, I have self-imposed a rule that I will be unit testing every day's submission, and, unless I am completely unable to do so, have every solution able to solve both parts in under the 15-second mark they suggest, on my 2017 MacBook Pro (15").

 I took a day off on day 20, but I went back and did it by hand the next day for a logic puzzle.